-us africana in the mount Oku region will therefore be rate of recovery: lowest estimate will be calculated while the highest estimate will be calculated based on the rate of 5 years.
+Simulation of sustainable yield of Prunus africana in the mount Oku region will therefore be based on two figures according to the rate of recovery: lowest estimate will be calculated using the rate of recovery of 6 years, while the highest estimate will be calculated based on the rate of 5 years.
 The average medium of the two figures will be used to simulate the sustainable yield or annual yield of fresh bark.